TinyTapeout/tinytapeout-06/projects/tt_um_SteffenReith_PiMACTop/docs/info.md

 These bit products, i.e. (a << i) * b(i), are determined in the individual stages of the pipeline and the result is calculated step by step.

-The full code can be found at https://github.com/SteffenReith/PiMAC
+The full code can be found at <https://github.com/SteffenReith/PiMAC>

 ## How to test

 Simply feed a, b, and c as 4 bit unsigned integer into the unit.
 The latency is 3 clocks, hence the (hopefully correct) answer can be found at the result output after 3 cycles.

-## External hardware

-No external hardware it needed.